 Below are opportunities available for current and/or prospective UNMC students.
 (Please read below to determine eligibility.)
-Contact the office of Research & Development with any questions or concerns.
+Contact the office of Research & Development with any questions.

-Annually, the UNMC Chapter of American Physician Scientists Association (APSA) hosts a student research fair on the UNMC campus.
-This event is designed for current students (current/prospective) in Nebraska to learn more about the various research opportunities at UNMC and to get connected with faculty and/or resources.
-To read more about the January 2019 event, click here.
+Each Spring, the UNMC Chapter of American Physician Scientists Association (APSA) hosts a student research fair on the UNMC campus.
+This event is designed for current UNMC students to learn more about the various research opportunities on campus and to get connected with faculty and/or resources.
+The 2022 event will be held via Zoom on Monday, February 7, 2022.
+To read more about a past event, click here

 A student whose thesis receives an Honors designation will be eligible for graduation with Honors on that basis.
 Students eligible for Honors based on academic performance may receive higher Honors designations (e.g. Distinction, High Distinction, Highest Distinction) based on the Honors thesis.

 Each student must find a faculty sponsor who will closely supervise the research project and oversee the preparation and submission of the thesis proposal and the preparation and submission of the thesis itself.
 A letter must accompany both the proposal and the thesis from the faculty sponsor indicating that they have read, approve and support the documents.
 Unlike some student research, the thesis must be the student’s own work and cannot represent solely technical participation in an ongoing research project.
 The goal of this program is to encourage students to engage in scientific research during medical school.
 Success of the program relies heavily on the critical oversight and guidance by the faculty sponsor.